sosan/kubernetes/02_Set Up and Configure a Cloud Environment in Google Cloud/03_Multiple_VPC_Networks.md

     ping -c 3 <Enter mynet-eu-vm's internal IP here>

-<ql-infobox>You are able to ping the internal IP address of **mynet-eu-vm** because it is on the same VPC network as the source of the ping (**mynet-us-vm**), even though both VM instances are in separate zones, regions and continents!</ql-infobox>
+You are able to ping the internal IP address of **mynet-eu-vm** because it is on the same VPC network as the source of the ping (**mynet-us-vm**), even though both VM instances are in separate zones, regions and continents!

 1. To test connectivity to **managementnet-us-vm**'s internal IP, run the following command, replacing **managementnet-us-vm**'s internal IP: